Last updated: April 2, 2026

 Military service members may terminate a residential lease under the federal Servicemembers Civil Relief Act (SCRA) with 30 days' written notice when they receive permanent change of station orders or deployment orders for 90 days or more.
 This right applies nationwide and cannot be waived by the lease.

-Don't just know your rights — check your lease.
-Upload your Indiana lease to FlagMyLease and get a clause-by-clause comparison to Indiana law in under 3 minutes.
+*See how your lease compares to Indiana law.* Upload your Indiana lease to FlagMyLease and get a clause-by-clause comparison to Indiana law in under 3 minutes.
 Your risk score and a preview of your first flagged clause are free.